Crime Wave (1954 film): Plot

 Meanwhile, Sims visits Dr. Hessler and persuades him to discover if Lacey has heard from his old prison mates.
 As Hessler arrives outside Lacey's apartment, he overhears men's voices, but he does not see anyone other than Lacey.
 After Hessler nervously exits, Doc Penny has Hastings tail Hessler to his veterinary hospital.
 Before Hessler can phone Sims to report, Hastings murders him.
 His shot, however, alerts a passer-by, who summons the police.
 Back at Lacey's, Penny lays out a plan to rob a bank.
 Lacey refuses to take part, but Hastings returns, explaining he had to abandon Lacey's car near the hospital to evade the police.
 With the car certain to implicate Lacey in Hessler's murder, Penny asserts Lacey now must cooperate.
 So Lacey and Ellen depart with Penny's gang.
 As predicted, Lacey's car is soon found, and Sims issues an APB for Lacey on a charge of murder.

 Penny's group rendezvous with two other thugs at a hideout.
 Lacey is selected getaway driver and to ensure his compliance, Ellen is held hostage by one of the thugs.
 However, when the gang attempts to rob the bank, things go badly wrong.
 Penny is shot dead; the others are killed or captured.
 Lacey takes off for the hideout, with Sims in pursuit.
 Once there, Lacey springs into a fistfight with a gang member manhandling Ellen.
 Sims catches up at its knock-down, drag-out climax.
 Sims then takes Lacey and Ellen for the drive downtown to police headquarters.
 Steve is convinced he will return to prison.
 However, Sims reveals that police found a note Lacey had left in his medicine cabinet, alerting them of the robbery.
 This gave them time to staff the bank with police officers.
 The detective then tersely lectures Steve on his failure to inform the police about Penny and Hastings earlier, pointing out that the note could easily have been overlooked.
 He barks, "Next time, Lacey, call me...you got trouble, you need help, call me!"
 To the couple's shock and relief, Sims drops them off outside City Hall, ordering them to take a bus home before he changes his mind.
-A wave of humanity sweeps over Sims.
-He fights it off.